NickP9000/school_work/intro_to_computer_science_II/README.md

 DESCRIPTION:

-This course was taught in Python and focused on learning data storage and organization techniques through data structures.
+This course was taught in Python and focused on training data storage and organization techniques through data structures.